How the South West Essex Branch of CAMRA was Formed

 CAMRA, the Campaign for Real Ale is an independent, voluntary organisation campaigning for real ale, community pubs and consumer rights.
 It was formed in 1971.

 CAMRA has over 175,000 members across the world, and has been described as the most successful consumer campaign in Europe, supporting well-run pubs as the centres of community life - whether in rural or urban areas - and believe their continued existence play a critical social role in UK culture.
 At local level, CAMRA has over 200 branches across the UK, enabling members to campaign and socialise in their local area.

 CAMRA is financed by membership subscriptions, sales of books and merchandise and proceeds from national and local beer festivals.
 CAMRA is a not for profit company, limited by guarantee.

 To read more about how it all started, go to the main CAMRA Website.

 Read Our Archived Blog

 Our mascot, Hophead, used to write a blog about our adventures around the country.
-He's too busy sampling real ales to keep blogging now, but you can read what he did write, here.
+He's too busy sampling real ales to keep blogging now, but you can read what he did write at our blog archive page.